China so far non-committal to Washington's oil release, OPEC+ unmoved

 It was the first time the United States has coordinated such a move with some of the world's largest Asian oil consumers, officials said.
 India plans to release 5 million barrels and Japan "a few hundred thousand kilolitres" of oil from its national reserve.
 South Korea has not provided any details of its plans.

-(Reporting by Yew Lun Tian in Beijing, Ahmad Ghaddar and Noah Browning in London, Olesya Astakhova in Moscow; Additional reporting by Timothy Gardner and Alexandra Alper in Washington; Writing by David Gaffen; Editing by David Gregorio)
+(Reporting by Yew Lun Tian in Beijing, Ahmad Ghaddar and Noah Browning in London, Olesya Astakhova in Moscow)

 Dear Reader,